SehhaLink/Backend/README.md

     ```json
     {
       "success": true,
-      "message": "Account deactivated.
-You have 30 days to recover it.",
+      "message": "Account deactivated successfully.
+You have 30 days to reactivate your account by logging in.",
       "data": null,
       "errors": []
     }